-Purpose: This policy provides guidelines for the actions we will take if we suspect malpractice in the completion of any Redline assessments associated with the formal certification of our delegates and our response in dealing with such matters.
+Purpose: This policy provides guidelines for the actions we will take if we suspect malpractice/maladministration in the completion of any Redline assessments associated with the formal certification of our delegates and our response in dealing with such matters.

-- 1. Our policy will allow us to review our own procedures in light of a suspected or actual case of malpractice.
+- 1. Our policy will allow us to review our own procedures in light of a suspected or actual case of malpractice and maladministration.
 We will act upon any reports we receive which may bring into doubt the integrity of an assessment, our training programme and quality assurance systems. - 2.
-The appropriate authority defines malpractice as any deliberate activity, neglect, default or other practice that compromises the integrity of the assessment process and/or the validity of certificates, by either the trainee or the instructor.
-Examples include, but are not limited to: - Fabrication of work - Copying the work of another delegate - Collaborating with another delegate to produce work that is submitted as individual work - Impersonation of another trainee during the assessment - Improper assistance by the instructor and falsification of marks.
+The appropriate authority defines malpractice as any deliberate activity, neglect, default or other practice that compromises the integrity of the assessment process and/or the validity of certificates, by either the delegate or the instructor.
+Examples include, but are not limited to: - Fabrication of work - Copying the work of another delegate - Collaborating with another delegate to produce work that is submitted as individual work - Impersonation of another trainee during the assessment - Improper assistance by the instructor and falsification of marks - 3.
+Maladministration is any activity or practice that results in a non-compliance with regulations and requirements.
+Examples include, but are not limited to: - Failure to adhere to policy and procedures - Poor administration practices - Inadequate maintenance of auditable records - Failure to investigate concerns raised